 5k runners follow the red flags

 Follow your color and you'll be fine.
-Remember that the course isn't on "real" trails.
-Rather, the majority of the run is on worn game trail that we've started to work on over the past couple years.
 It is important to follow the course markings as it will be easy to get off trail.
 The course will be marked with pin flags and signs with arrows.

 There will be first aid on site at Race Headquarters.
 If you're experiencing difficulties on the course, we ask that you either:

 1. Get yourself to the nearest aid station and have them call Race HQ for you; or

 2. Notify a passing runner that you need aid and have them report it to the next station.

 Don't forget that our friends from Stride Physio and Performance will be setup at race HQ for the day.
 Go say "hi."
 Get a massage.
 Have them look at your twisted ankle.
 Recovery = beer, physio and poutine... in any order.